MHD modeling of magnetic flux evolution around solar maximum by the coronal model COCONUT: Introduction

-The open magnetic flux can be evaluated by directly measuring the magnetic flux density using magnetometers onboard space probes. \textit{Ulysses} \citep{Wenzel1992,Smith1995} observations indicated that the magnetic flux density remains nearly uniform with the heliographic latitude at a given heliocentric distance \citep[except near the heliospheric current sheet;][]{Balogh1995,Smith1995,Lockwood2004}. \citet{Owens2008} further validated this finding using estimates of the total heliospheric magnetic flux obtained from widely separated spacecraft, and revealed a tendency for the estimated flux to increase with heliocentric distance, which may be caused by inversions of heliospheric magnetic field lines \citep{Erdos_2012,Erdos_2014,Lockwood2009,Owens2017JGR,Frost2022}.
-This variation mainly arises from magnetic field fluctuations around the Parker spiral structure \citep{Erdos_2012}, due to $B_r$ decreases with the heliospheric distance faster than the fluctuation amplitude \citep{Smith2011}.
-It was also reported that the warped current sheet, along with transient events such as corotating interaction regions and CMEs, can induce tilts in the heliospheric magnetic field, thereby contributing to the measured excess flux \citep{Lockwood2002}.
+The OMF can be evaluated by directly measuring the magnetic flux density using magnetometers onboard space probes. \textit{Ulysses} \citep{Wenzel1992,Smith1995} observations indicated that the magnetic flux density remains nearly uniform with the heliographic latitude at a given heliocentric distance \citep[except near the heliospheric current sheet;][]{Balogh1995,Smith1995,Lockwood2004}. \citet{Owens2008} further validated this finding by estimates of total heliospheric magnetic flux obtained from widely separated spacecraft, and revealed a tendency for the estimated flux to increase with heliocentric distance, which may be caused by inversions of heliospheric magnetic field lines \citep{Erdos_2012,Erdos_2014,Lockwood2009,Owens2017JGR,Frost2022}.
+This variation mainly arises from magnetic field fluctuations around the Parker spiral structure \citep{Erdos_2012}, due to $B_r$ decreasing with the heliospheric distance faster than the fluctuation amplitude \citep{Smith2011}.
+It was also reported that the warped current sheet, along with transient events such as co-rotating interaction regions and CMEs, can induce tilts in the heliospheric magnetic field, thereby contributing to the measured excess magnetic flux \citep{Lockwood2002}.

 By adopting the supra-thermal electron beam method to distinguish between different heliospheric magnetic field topologies, it was found that magnetic field line inversions account for approximately $20\%$ of the measured magnetic flux in ACE data \citep{McComas1998,Smith1998,king2005JGR} collected during 1998-2011 \citep{Owens2017JGR}.
-Kinematic corrections based on the observed solar wind velocity structure have been proposed to mitigate the influence of large-scale spatial velocity gradients on open flux estimates \citep{Lockwood2009}.
-The \textit{in-situ} electron and magnetic field data is also used to determine the global topology of the heliospheric magnetic field and identify field line inversions.
-With the development of these technologies, it has been demonstrated that the best heliospheric estimate of open flux remains, on average, a factor of 1.6 higher than the values extrapolated from photospheric observations \citep{Frost2022}.
+Kinematic corrections based on the observed solar wind velocity structure have been proposed to mitigate the influence of large-scale spatial velocity gradients on OMF estimates \citep{Lockwood2009}.
+The \textit{in situ} electron and magnetic field data is also used to determine the global topology of the heliospheric magnetic field and identify field line inversions.
+With the development of these technologies, it has been demonstrated that the best heliospheric estimate of OMF remains, on average, a factor of 1.6 higher than the values extrapolated from photospheric observations \citep{Frost2022}.